BryceStevenWilley/BryceStevenWilley.github.io/_posts/2022-01-16-readability-scores-reference.md

 * [LIX (Läsbarhetsindex)](https://www.readabilityformulas.com/the-LIX-readability-formula.php), one of the few tests developed outside of the US, in Sweeden
 * [Xia et al., 2016](https://aclanthology.org/W16-0502/), another multi-feature approach for EFL

+## So, what now?

+So now that we know about many readability scores, what should we do with them?
+Which ones should we use, and which ones should we avoid?
+I try to address some of those question in [part 2 of this blog]({% post_url 2022-02-21-readability-scores-obs %})

 [^1]: When reading research papers, I always try to write something close to a background or previous work section of an academic paper.
 It forces me to try to understand what I'm writing about from different angles, and to do my best to cover the field I'm writing about (comparatively, since I do this in my free time, lol).
 But, a lot of that info doesn't really fit in the final article written, so I decided to try to summarize it somewhere else.
 This post is that "somewhere else".